 - Complete the College of DuPage General Admissions Application online or in person at the College of DuPage Office of Admissions and Outreach, Student Services Center (SSC), Room 2207.
 If you have previously been admitted to College of DuPage, you can omit this step.
 This application is for general admissions to College of DuPage only; it is not an application to the ASLI Program.
 Visit the Admissions Policies page for application fee information.

 - To ensure that all of your eligible credits are evaluated towards the admission requirements turn in all official Transcripts from any schools that you have attended.
 Please follow these steps: (1.)
 Submit your official transcript(s).
 Contact your previous institution(s) to order an official copy of your transcript to be sent to the College of DuPage, Office of Student Records (Student Resource Center, Room 2150), 425 Fawell Blvd, Glen Ellyn, IL 60137-6599.
 If College of DuPage is the only institution you have attended, you do not need to request official transcripts.
 (2.)
 Verify receipt of your transcript(s).
-Log in to your myACCESS account, click on 'myACCESS for Students', then select 'My Profile'.
+Log in to your myACCESS account, click on 'myACCESS', then select 'My Profile'.
 The receipt status of your transcript will be listed under 'Transcript Institutions'.
 NOTE: If you have an international transcript from high school or college, it must be evaluated by EDUCATIONAL CREDENTIAL EVALUATORS, Inc. Forms may be obtained from www.ece.org.

 - Complete the ASLI Program Application.
 The deadline to apply has passed.

 - Demonstrate proficiency in both expressive and receptive American Sign Language by taking the American Sign Language Proficiency Exam.

 - Students must earn a grade of 'C' or above in SIGN 2103 and INTP 2104.